daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 2. Gateway name : Meshlium
 3. The value to use on the gateway ID: MAC
 4. Report interval : 60 sec
    4.1.
-Whether Thing + Portal displays the report interval : Yes 4.1.
+Whether Thing+ Portal displays the report interval : Yes 4.1.
 Whether the report interval can be changed : Yes
 5. Maximum number of devices : 3